Solar heating panels are the grandfather of solar technology

 For every 100-180 Litre tank size, you will need two m2 arrays or three m2 for 180-300 Litre.

-Self-installing solar heating panels
+Installing solar heating panels.

 Health and safety should be a priority when self-installing solar heating panels.